duke-libraries/user_defined_in_basic/README.md

 a `user_defined` subrecord will be automatically added when a new record is created through the staff UI, or will be added to an existing record when it is edited if it doesn't already have one.
 Also, the remove button is disabled.

-So, in the example shown, no fields are moved to the `Basic Information` section for `digital_objects` (because the field list is empty), but the presence of the `digital_objects` key guarantees the addition of a `user_defined` subrecord.
-To disable this behavior, simply remove the key.

 For each record type, specify a list of `user_defined` fields that you would like to see in the `Basic Information`.
 The fields specified will be moved to the